adi3e08/reinforcement_learning/README.md

-# reinforcement_learning
+# tabular_RL
-This repository contains code for different reinforcement learning tasks and algorithms that I experimented with.
+Code for some tabular reinforcement learning problems that I experimented with.